-Trademark laws needs specialist advice.
-Although the criminal code in Thailand gives protection to trademarks, it is best to speak to an attorney to file the trademark under the trademark protection which is available through registration with the Department of Intellectual Property, Ministry of Commerce, under the Trademark Act B.E.
+Trademark laws need specialist advice.
+Although the criminal code in Thailand gives protection to trademarks, it is best to speak to an attorney to file the trademark under the trademark protection.
+This is available through registration with the Department of Intellectual Property, Ministry of Commerce, under the Trademark Act B.E.
 2534 (1991).

 Once it has made the trademark process thus far it now needs to be published in the Trademark Gazette (in Thai).
 If no objection is filed within 90 days of its publication, the trademark application is then further processed for registration.
-Trademark protection lasts for 10 years and can be renewed each time for another 10 years.
+Trademark protection lasts for 10 years.
+This can be renewed each time for another 10 years.

-If infringement does occur then you would have to file a complaint to the Courts, or initiating a civil action.
-Penalties for trademark violations under sections 108 and 109 of the Trademark Act include fines of up to 400,000 baht and/or four years of imprisonment, or 200,000 baht and/or two years imprisonment for any infringement, provided the trademark is registered in Thailand.
+If infringement does occur then you would have to file a complaint to the Courts.
+You can also initiate a civil action.
+Penalties for trademark violations under sections 108 and 109 of the Trademark Act.
+These include fines of up to 400,000 baht and/or four years of imprisonment.
+There is also an option of 200,000 baht and/or two years imprisonment for any infringement.
+However only if the trademark is registered in Thailand.

 If you wish to register your trademark in Thailand, talk to us about the cost as well as the process and time taken to have your trademarks protected in Thailand.